tlswg/draft-ietf-tls-esni/draft-ietf-tls-esni.md

 decreasing order of preference, to be used by the client in subsequent connection attempts.
 These are known as the server's "retry configurations".

+If a server acting as a backend receives an `inner` variant "encrypted_client_hello" from a host that is a client-facing server then the server may conclude that ECH was attempted and proceed on that basis in further processing.
+(How the server might know the host is a client-facing server, and how the ClientHelloInner might be protected in such a case are out of scope of this specification.)

 Finally, when the client offers the "encrypted_client_hello", if the payload is the `inner` variant and the server responds with HelloRetryRequest, it MUST include an "encrypted_client_hello" extension with the following payload: